PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence highlighting
 Any geofence can be highlighted, setting the map view to show it, as well as changing it to a highlight color (green).
-The action of moving the map to the location of the highlighted geofence is achieved by using the _Leaflet_ function \lstinline!map.flyToBounds!, which changes the map's center and zoom level to fit the bounds of the given geometry and also includes a smooth animation. [@leafletDocumentation]
+The action of moving the map to the location of the highlighted geofence is achieved by using the _Leaflet_ function \lstinline!map.flyToBounds!, which changes the map's center and zoom level to fit the bounds of the given geometry and also includes a smooth animation [@leafletDocumentation].

 A boolean tag \lstinline!Highlighted! is stored for every geofence.
 Some special cases have to be considered in combination with the Geofence visibility feature: